 Weddings in St Michael’s

 St Michael’s is a very popular church for weddings.
-Seating a maximum of 96 people, it provides an intimate and memorable setting beside the stunningly beautiful Camel Estuary.
-Any one wishing to hold their wedding at St Michael’s in 2016 should contact Jane Pain, the wedding administrator, on 01208 863178 or send her an email
+Seating a maximum of 90 people, it provides an intimate and memorable setting beside the stunningly beautiful Camel Estuary.

 St Michael’s has an enthusiastic and skilled team of flower ladies under the leadership of Jaye Guest, who take great pleasure in organising and arranging wedding flowers in this church if you wish.
 If you would like to discuss the wedding flowers, please contact Jaye Guest on 01208 863920 or send her an email You may see examples of wedding flowers prepared by this team here and a second selection here.